Mortgages: Categorising mortgage repayments as transfers (with the interest portion as an expense)

 2. Assign both sides of the transfer to your Mortgage repayments category (for example, the transaction leaving one account, and then that same transaction entering another)

-3. Assign the interest transactions that are debited from your mortgage account to the Mortgage interest category
+3. Assign the interest transactions that are debited from your mortgage account to the Mortgage interest category.
+We recommend setting this up as a bill category.

 Note